jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 **Variables**

-HAProxy Ingress provides some variables to be used on configuration snippets, useful on metric related configurations.
+N42 Gateway provides some variables to be used on configuration snippets, useful on metric related configurations.

 * `%[peers_group_global]`: name of the group of stick tables declared via `peers-table-global`.
 Useful to configure peers_sum converter.
 Visible on both global ConfigMap and annotation based snippets.
 * `%[peers_group_backend]`: name of the group of stick tables declared via `peers-table` annotation.
 Useful to configure peers_sum converter.
 Visible only on annotation based snippets.